EnnyvanBeest/EnnyvanBeest.github.io/_pages/cv.md

 Professional service
 ======
+* 2025: Member of a faculty-wide committee to improve open science practises through the design and delivery of workshops.
+Department representative
-* 2021-2025: Daily supervision of three bachelor and three (integrated) master students for their research projects, University College London (3 - 6 months each).
+* 2021-2025: Daily supervision of three bachelor and three (integrated) master students for their research projects, University College London (3 - 6 months each)
 * 2025: Mentor for Institute of Ophthalmology/ear institute mentoring scheme (UCL)
 * 2025: Event manager/host for Pint of Science - team 'beautiful mind', London
 * 2024: Abstracts reviewer for Cosyne 2025